 109. Class Piano for Non-Music Majors.
 Credit 1 hour.
-An introductory course intended for the non-music major with no prior piano study, or only a negligible amount.
+An introductory course intended for the nonmusic major with no prior piano study, or only a negligible amount.
 Music reading, improvisation, harmonizing melodies, and a variety of repertory will be covered.

 111. Music Theory.
 Credit 3 hours.
-Beginning study of the basic elements of music: Rhythmic, melodic and harmonic materials, chord inversions, and non-harmonic tones.
+Beginning study of the basic elements of music: Rhythmic, melodic, harmonic materials, chord inversions, and non-harmonic tones, with critical listening, singing, and dictation using materials studied.
+Three hours of lecture and two hours of laboratory per week.

 112. Music Theory.
 Credit 3 hours.
 Prerequisite: Music 111.
 Continuation of Music 111.
-Primary and secondary triads and seventh chords, with harmonic analysis and creative writing using materials studied.
+Primary and secondary triads and seventh chords, with harmonic analysis and creative writing, critical listening, singing, and dictation using materials studied.
+Three hours of lecture and two hours of laboratory per week.